 - Book your travel arrangements to arrive in Rochester in time for the mandatory international student orientation.
 We’ll email orientation information to you upon admission.
 (If you plan to live on campus, you’ll need to arrive by the move-in dates stated in your admissions packet.)

 - Apply for housing before July 1

 - Submit your immunization records

-- Contact Global Education & International Services to register for classes
+- Contact International Student Services to register for classes

 - Pay your bill after you complete your class registration.
 You can pay online by credit card through your student account page or you can send an electronic wire transfer of funds through Flywire.